Cookie consent and GDPR for website owners

 There are two types of cookies

-• Essential cookies: These cookies are necessary for the website to function.
-For example, cookies that remember the items in your shopping cart or keep users logged in.
+Essential cookies: These cookies are necessary for the website to function.

-• Non-essential cookies: These cookies are used for analytics, advertising, and tracking user behavior across websites.
-They help you understand user interactions with your site, but they require user consent under GDPR.
+Non-essential cookies: These cookies are used for analytics, advertising, and tracking user behavior across websites.

 The issue with third-party cookies is that they can track users across different websites, creating privacy concerns.
 This is why users need to opt in (give consent) before non-essential cookies are placed on their devices.